TENORM: Oil and Gas Production Wastes

 How much radioactivity is in the wastes?

 Radium levels in the soil and rocks vary greatly, as do their concentrations in scales and sludges.
-Radiation levels may vary from background soil levels to as high as several hundred picocuries per gram (pCi/g).
+Radiation levels may vary from background soil levels more than 4 becquerels per gram (Bq/g), or several hundred picocuries per gram (pCi/g).
 The variation depends on several factors:

 - Concentration and identity of the radionuclides.